alabatie/moments-dnns/README.md

 Code for the paper “Characterizing Well-behaved vs. Pathological Deep Neural Networks” published in 36th International Conference on Machine Learning (ICML 2019): https://arxiv.org/abs/1811.03087

 ## Setup
-This package has been tested with python 2.7 and 3.7.
+This package has been tested with python 2.7, python 3.5 and python 3.7.

 First, you need to install all necessary python dependencies:
 ```sh